0

 The work is typically fast paced, ever changing and reliance and good teamwork across the department is key.

-Subspecialties include retrieval, toxicology, hyperbaric and event medicine.
-As a emergency physician you can do a variety of subspecialties.
-You can also undertake dual training in paediatrics, anaesthetics, intensive care medicine or general practice.
+As an emergency physician you can do a variety of subspecialties.
+Some examples of subspecialties include retrieval, toxicology, trauma, and event medicine.
+You can also undertake dual training in paediatric emergency medicine and complete compulsory placements in anaesthetics and/or intensive care medicine.

 FULL PANEL RECORDING